kevinhuy/panorama/README.md

 # Configure Security Policies Panorama

-This play-book takes a xlsx file as input to configure network objects, service objects and security polcies on Panorama
+This play-book takes a xlsx file as input to configure network objects, service objects and security polcies on Panorama.

 # Pre-requisites

-1. [requirements.txt](https://gitlab.com/Sudarshan_K/panorama/raw/master/requirements.txt) has all the libraries that need to be installed
+1. [requirements.txt](https://gitlab.com/Sudarshan_K/panorama/raw/master/requirements.txt) has all the libraries that need to be installed.
 2. Requires you to install the Paloaltonetworks Galazy Role
     ```
     ansible-galaxy install PaloAltoNetworks.paloaltonetworks,v2.0.4 --force
     ```
-3. [xls_to_facts.py](https://raw.githubusercontent.com/mamullen13316/ansible_xls_to_facts/master/xls_to_facts.py) needs to be copied onto ansible/module/files/
+3. [xls_to_facts.py](https://raw.githubusercontent.com/mamullen13316/ansible_xls_to_facts/master/xls_to_facts.py) needs to be copied onto ansible/module/files/ as this module is not shipped with ansible.

 4. update panos_security_rule.py in galaxy roles to [this](https://raw.githubusercontent.com/PaloAltoNetworks/ansible-pan/f7cf604ab3c9c6eb2cab8f4fcc1653cb67251cee/library/panos_security_rule.py).
-Use the following command to find the location of file in your environment
+Use the following command to find the location of file in your environment.
     ```
     ansible-galaxy info PaloAltoNetworks.paloaltonetworks | grep path
     ```